-For anyone traveling to Tbilisi, spending some quality time at Rustaveli Avenue is a must!
+For anyone traveling to Georgia and wondering what to do in Tbilsi, then may we recommend that spending some quality time at Rustaveli Avenue is a must!
 Housing numerous cultural, public, and governmental building, Rustaveli Avenue buzzes with a plethora of cafes, shops, and museums.
 Some major landmarks located in Rustaveli Avenue are the Tbilisi Opera, the Rustaveli Museum, the Ballet Theatre, the Parliament of Georgia, and more.

 Narikala Fortress is undoubtedly one of the most impressive landmarks of Tbilisi.
 A famous 4th century fortress, Narikala was built by the Persians, and offers some of the most mesmerising views of Tbilisi.
 An interesting thing to do would be to revel in an exhilarating cable car ride from Rike park, hovering over Tbilisi Old Town, before arriving at the ancient walls of the fortress.

 3. Explore the alleys and courtyards of Old Tbilisi